ryanshuzzz/Ottomotive/README.md

 1.)
 Cd to the directoy where the file is saved:<br />
 2.)
 Begin the program<br /><br />

-For Example, If I had saved both 'Ottomotive' and 'pythonsdkmaster' to my desktop, to begin the program I would run the command:
+For example, If I had saved both 'Ottomotive' and 'pythonsdkmaster' to my desktop, to begin the program I would run the command:

 ```
 >>> cd '/Users/darrelm/Desktop/Ottomotive/'